CMSConnect/tutorial-quickstart/README.md

-[title]: - "OSG Connect Quickstart"
+[title]: - "CMS Connect Quickstart"

-## Login to OSG Connect
+## Login to CMS-Connect

-If you have not already registered for OSG Connect, go to [the registration site](http://osgconnect.net/signup) and follow the instructions there.
+If you have not already registered for CMS Connect, go to [the registration site](http://connect.uscms.org/signup) and follow the instructions there.
-Once registered, you are authorized to use `login.osgconnect.net` (the HTCondor submit host) and `stash.osgconnect.net` (the data host), in each case authenticating with your OSG Connect ID and password.
-For the rest of the material on this page, you will need to ssh to `login.osgconnect.net`.
+Once registered, you are authorized to use `login.uscms.org` (the HTCondor submit host) and `stash.osgconnect.net` (the data host), in each case authenticating with your CMS Connect ID and password.
+For the rest of the material on this page, you will need to ssh to `login.uscms.org`.

 ## Set up the tutorial